Die L.O.C. Methode für High Porosity Locken - lockenkopf Deutschland

 What does LOC stand for?

-How to use the LOC method
+How to Use the LOC Method

 Step 1: Leave-in conditioner (or liquid)

-I recommend applying water-based leave-in conditioners to cleansed hair.
-Many curly heads also just use water from a spray bottle. spray bottle for this step.
-Popular leave-ins are available from, for example: CurlyEllie Intense, Kinky CurlyAfro Love
+I recommend applying water-based leave-in conditioners to clean hair.
+Many people with curly hair simply use water from a spray bottleforthis step.
+Popular leave-ins are available from brands such as: CurlyEllie Intense, Kinky Curly, and Afro Love

 Step 2: Oil